tangshuang/tyshemo/docs/prototype.md

 - Infinity
 - Date: an instanceof Data (new Date)
 - Promise: an instance of Promise (new Promise)
+- Error: an instance of Error
+- RegExp: an instance of RegExp

 In fact, all classes can be a prototype, even the custom classes which are defined by yourself.
 For example, `const a = new A()`, here `A` is the prototype of `a`.